Vermont

 Vermont features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 78.6% of all households, including 43.7% couples with children, 23.3% couples without children, and 10.6% single parent families.
-Non-family households account for 21.4%, consisting of 19.6% lone person households and 1.8% group households.
+Family households compose 78.6% of all households, including 43.7% couples with children, 23.3% couples without children, and 10.6% single parent families.
+Non-family households make up the remaining 21.4%, with lone person households at 19.6% and group households comprising 1.8% of the total.
 The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households